 Note: With the relocation of RSS and Grandfathered GMS from Exhibit D to Exhibit J, the revisions clause for Exhibit D is the same for all products.

-Include for BLOCK template:

 «#».
-REVISIONS(10/26/2018 Version)
+REVISIONS(02/06/2025 Version)

-Except for revisions to section 1, CF/CT and New Large Single Loads for determinations made by BPA under section 20.3 of the body of the Agreement and section 1 of this Exhibit D,this exhibit shall be revised by mutual agreement of the Parties to reflect additional products «Customer Name» purchases during the term of this Agreement.
+BPA shall unilaterally revise section 1, CF/CT and New Large Single Loads to reflect BPA’s determinations made in accordance with section 20.3 of the body of the Agreement and section 1 of this Exhibit D. All other changes to this Exhibit D will be made by mutual agreement of the Parties.

-END BLOCK template.